Bringing Your New Puppy Home

 Next, take your puppy inside your home.
 Keep a constant eye on your pup as you let your little one wander around.
 Talk to your puppy so that he or she becomes familiar with the sound of your voice.

 Introduce Your Puppy to the Crate

 If your puppy isn’t already used to a crate, you will need to get your pet comfortable with one ASAP.
 Why?
 Because it will be necessary for house training and getting your puppy to sleep at night.

 During your puppy’s first day at home, entice your fur baby to step into the crate by placing treats inside of it.
 Thanks to the treats, your puppy will begin to associate the crate with pleasure.

 When your puppy is going in and out of the crate comfortably, work on closing the gate.
 At first, don’t leave it closed for longer than a few seconds.
 Open the gate before your puppy starts whining.
 This will teach your puppy to stay quiet while inside the crate.

 Keep repeating this step and gradually increase the amount of time the gate stays closed.
-It’s important to let your puppy out before he or she starts whining.
-Opening the gate while your puppy cries teaches your pet that whining is rewarded with freedom.
+It’s important to let your puppy out before it starts whining.
+Opening the gate while your puppy cries will teach your pet that whining is rewarded with freedom.

 Begin the Normal Routine